 For me it most certainly was a Rocky Balboa moment.
 In my opinion, the movie/s is much more than just a lad’s film about boxing.
-To me, it’s the personal/spiritual growth wet dream.
-That movie has taught me many lessons about life and my inner core and I’d like to reframe the whole Ricky Hatton situation for us to enrich our own lives.
+To me, it’s the personal/spiritual growth wet dream and it’s all about the individual journey.
+That movie has taught me many lessons about life and my inner core values and I’d like to reframe the whole Ricky Hatton situation for us to enrich our own lives.

-Click below to see my favourite movie scene ever (yes, including the lesbian kiss in ‘Cruel Intentions’).
-Rocky’s son is being a bit of a pussy and making excuses for why his life isn’t going well, and Rocky gives his some fatherly advice about manning up to life.
-Oh, to have Rocky as your dad!
+Rocky’s son is being a bit of a wimp and making excuses for why his life isn’t going well, and Rocky gives his some fatherly advice about manning up to life.
+Oh, to have Rocky Balboa as your dad!

 Seriously, give it a few minutes and soak up every word of the advice.
-I watch it every time I’m on a downer and it shoots fire back into my veins.
+I watch it every time I’m feeling like a victim and it shoots fire back into my veins.